Ethiopia Food Guide

 Gurage Zone

-Known for its unique use of enset (false banana) and distinctive spice blends.
-Kitfo, a raw beef dish, is a specialty of this region.
-The Gurage people have developed culinary techniques centered around enset, which is used to make various dishes and beverages.
-This region is considered the home of kitfo and gomen kitfo (a vegetarian version with collard greens).
+Known for its use of enset (false banana) and its own spice blends.
+The raw beef dish kitfo is a local specialty.
+Gurage cooks have built a set of techniques around enset, turning it into both dishes and drinks.
+This is the home of kitfo and of gomen kitfo, a vegetarian version made with collard greens.

 Cultural Significance: